Skip to content

 }

-This test smart contract has two tests, so when running the tests, there will be two deployments of both MyToken and Container, for four smart contracts in total.
+This test smart contract has two tests, so when running the tests, there will be two deployments of both MyToken and Container, for four smart contracts.
 You can run the following command to see the result of the test:

 forge test